simonknittel/discord-bot-api/plugins/music-bot/README.md

 Install
 ---
-1. Make sure you have [FFmpeg](https://ffmpeg.org) installed and available in your PATH variable or configure in your config.json
+1. Make sure you have [FFmpeg](https://ffmpeg.org) installed and available in your PATH variable or configure in your config.cson
 2. Copy the plugin to the `plugins` directory.
 3. Run `npm install` in the directory of the plugin
 4. Start your bot and enable the plugin with `!enable music-bot`